davestewart/davestewart-content/content/blog/programming/how-ai-writes-code/index.md

 ---
+date: 2024-11-09
 description: Claude AI explains in its own words how it writes such good code
-date: 2024-11-09
+summary: |
+  A candid conversation with Claude AI about how AI models write code so effectively — covering pattern matching, probability distributions, and training data, and how understanding this process helps developers collaborate with AI more productively.
 tags:
    - featured
 media: